countr/website/content/blog/2023-07-19-updates-this-summer.md

 If you want to try it out then go ahead!
 It responds with a scores file that you can import through `/data import scores`, it will not modify the database directly, so you can safely try it out without worrying about overwriting your scores.

+## The new reaction action

+This action has been *highly* requested multiple times, and it's finally here.
+With the new reaction action, you can react to a count with a Discord emoji or a custom server emoji.
+For example, you can react with a cross to cross out a failed count, or react with a checkmark to successful counts.
+Another idea is to add a "nice!" reaction to counts ending in 69.

+You can easily combine these as well, so if you want to spell out "nice" with reactions, you can do that!

 ## The new `nodelete` module

 This module has been requested [since October 2021](https://github.com/countr/countr/issues/138)!
 With the "nodelete" module, failed counts will no longer be deleted from the counting channel.
 This means you can have a normal conversation in your counting channel, if you want that.
 Combined with the [new react action](#the-new-reaction-action), you can also cross out failed counts.

-## The new reaction action

-This action has been *highly* requested multiple times, and it's finally here.
-With the new reaction action, you can react to a count with a Discord emoji or a custom server emoji.
-For example, you can react with a cross to cross out a failed count, or react with a checkmark to successful counts.
-Another idea is to add a "nice!" reaction to counts ending in 69.

-You can easily stack these as well, so if you want to spell out "nice" with reactions, you can do that!

 ## You can now run a random flow action